dwight/bson-cxx/README.md

 that one day there will be an official bson driver perhaps, and we don't want to collide with that name-wise.

-* In current form the code uses a touch of C++11 things.
+* In current form the code uses a touch of C++11.
 The main reason for this is simply to have absolutely no outside dependencies; for example in C++11 we have unique_ptr in the standard library, and that is used herein.
 The C++11 specific code is minimal it would be quite easy to make the library work with older C++ editions.